promise/readme/README.md

 🗣 Commented on #2 in promise/promise
 ✨ Pushed 1 commit to promise/promise
 ✅ Merged PR #2 in promise/promise
 ✨ Pushed 1 commit to promise/promise
-✅ Merged PR #1 in promise/promise
-✨ Pushed 1 commit to promise/promise
 ```